MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 # 📅 LoreForge Development Roadmap

 This roadmap outlines the 3-week plan for building the **LoreForge AI NPC System**, from Unity agent creation to the integration of a Python-powered NPC generator.
+The tasks are as small as possible to mantain an order with the important sections.

 ---

-## **Week 1 – Unity NPC Agent Setup & Dialogue System**
+## **Week 1 – Unity NPC Agent Setup & Dialogue System/ NPC to user**

 - ✅ Set up Repo project (`LoreForge`)
 - ✅ Add basic docs and gitignore to the project